quaderno/quaderno-api/source/includes/_taxes.md

 ## Taxes (legacy)

 <aside class="warning">
-The following endpoints are legacy and will be discontinued on 3rd May 2021.
+The following endpoints are legacy and will be discontinued on 1st July 2021.
 Please use the new endpoints for <a href="#calculate-a-tax-rate">tax calculation</a> and <a href="#validate-a-tax-id">tax ID validation</a>.
 </aside>

 One of the killer features Quaderno provides is efficient and easy tax management.
 As part of this, we offer an API for easy tax calculation.